jam-duna/jamtestnet/README.md

 | subjam        | TBD                                                    |

 For simplicity, use lowercase for `${team}` and `${mode}`.
 Dashes and underscores are ok, spaces/punctations are not.

+Everyone must follow JAM Prize rules and can politely refuse collaboration with any team for any reason.